-Calling young innovators: Apply for the 2015 Lee Schipper Memorial Scholarship
+Calling Young Innovators: Apply for the 2016 Lee Schipper Memorial Scholarship

 Looking for an opportunity to catalyze sustainable, people-centered urban mobility?
 The Lee Schipper Memorial Scholarship wants to help you transform ideas into reality.

-The Schipper family and EMBARQ, the sustainable transport arm of the World Resources Institute’s WRI Ross Center for Sustainable Cities, are pleased to announce that applications are now open for the 2015 Lee Schipper Memorial Scholarship for Sustainable Transport and Energy Efficiency.
-Provided jointly by the Schipper Family and WRI, the Scholarship will award two extraordinary candidates up to US$ 10,000 each to advance transformative research in efficient and sustainable transport.
+The Schipper family and EMBARQ, the sustainable urban mobility initiative of World Resources Institute’s WRI Ross Center for Sustainable Cities, are pleased to announce that applications are now open for the 2016 Lee Schipper Memorial Scholarship for Sustainable Transport and Energy Efficiency.
+Provided jointly by the Schipper Family and WRI Ross Center, the Scholarship will award up to two extraordinary candidates a maximum of US $10,000 each to advance transformative research in efficient and sustainable transport.